codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Difference-between-class-and-id-179d.md

 And you type in the browser bar the url :  `http://mysupersite.com/index.html#last_paragraph`

-The browser will scroll the page down until the element with `id="last_paragraph"` is the first thing displayed on the page ...
+The browser will scroll the page down until the element with `id="last_paragraph"` is displayed at the top ...

 ### 3) You can combine id's and classes.